jmrfdm/gvsip/README.md

-# Connect google voice with asterisk (Naf’s gvsip) only
+# Connect Obi1x0 to google voice with asterisk (Naf’s gvsip) only
 Long story short, google dropped XMMP and Obitalk dropped Obi1x0, we didn't hear/make calls from obi anymore.
-Until I saw Naf’s gvsip worked with openPBX and Incredible PBX.
+Until I saw [Nafs Gvsip]: https://github.com/naf419/asterisk/tree/gvsip worked with openPBX and Incredible PBX.
 But I don't like the idea of DDD and LAMP.

 I'm able to set up a asterisk server with Naf’s gvsip, to work with obi100 and google voice without DDD and OPENPBX.
 It show that asterisk alone could easy work for one google voice number and one sipphone.